-From an author’s perspective, choosing an Open Access journal as an outlet for dissemination of their work will likely lead to increased visibility and impact.
-The OA publishing model is also advantageous to users who do not have institutional access to paywall-protected research.
+From an author’s perspective, choosing an Open Access journal as an outlet for dissemination of their research will likely lead to increased visibility and impact.
+The OA publishing model is also beneficial to users who do not have institutional access to paywall-protected research.
 Even in the case of large, affluent universities, there are mounting concerns that the traditional model of publication, which relies on institutions purchasing subscriptions to journals, is no longer sustainable (update: this link to a memo from the Harvard library is sadly no longer available).
 A detailed listing of benefits of the OA model, along with supporting references, can be found here.

 Several government agencies and other research funding bodies are gradually adopting Open Access policies.
 This means that researchers who receive funding from these agencies undertake to make the findings available to the public through OA publications.
 Such policies have been implemented, or are being phased in, by the US federal government (1, 2), funding agencies in the UK (1, 2, 3) , and the European Commission, among others.
 By way of example, in the EU, research output produced with Horizon 2020 funding must be made accessible online no later than six months after initial publication (or 12 months for the social sciences and the humanities).
 By 2016, it is expected that 60% of publicly-funded in Europe will be available under Open Access.

 What are the differences between ‘Green’ and ‘Gold’ Open Access?